neely/neely.github.io/_posts/2022-05-13-Eurovision.md

 Go for it and don't look back!

+&nbsp;
+&nbsp;

-(This and other posts by Magnus Palmblad on science, its history and research integrity can be found on [Loose Leaves.](https://magnuspalmblad.github.io/Eurovision/))
+*This and other posts by Magnus Palmblad on science, its history and research integrity can be found on [Loose Leaves.](https://magnuspalmblad.github.io/Eurovision/)*

 &nbsp;
 &nbsp;